Entropic estimation of optimal transport maps: Introduction

 We analyze $\hat T$ by employing a strategy pioneered by~\cite{pal2019difference} for understanding the structure of the optimal entropic coupling.
-This technique compares the solution to~\cref{eq:ent_ot} to a coupling whose conditional laws are Gaussian, with mean and covariance given by the solution to~\cref{eq: monge_p}.
-To leverage this comparison, we employ a duality principle in conjuction with short-time expansions of the value of~\cref{eq:ent_ot} developed in~\cite{conforti2021formula} and~\cite{chizat2020faster}.
+This technique compares the solution to~\cref{eq:ent_ot} to a coupling whose conditional laws are Gaussian, with mean and covariance characterized by the solution to~\cref{eq: monge_p}.
+To leverage this comparison, we employ a duality principle in conjuction with an upper bound reminiscent of the short-time expansions of the value of~\cref{eq:ent_ot} developed in~\cite{conforti2021formula} and~\cite{chizat2020faster}.